shakacode/rescript-logger/README.md

 - `error`: log `error` messages only
 - `off`: don't log anything

-If `BS_LOG` is not defined or set to `off`, nothing will be logged and none of the log entries will appear in your JS assets.
+If `BS_LOG` is set to `off`, nothing will be logged and none of the log entries will appear in your JS assets.

+In case if `BS_LOG` environment variable is not set, log level `warn` will be set.

 ### PPX vs non-PPX
 PPX gives you ability to customize maximum log level of your build and eliminates unwanted log entries from production builds.
 Also, it enables `ReasonReact` integration.
 If for some reason you want to use non-PPX api, then you have to handle elimination of log entries yourself on post-compilation stage.